okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 * Bob: (NAT IP + portal123 + Device2 ID) Gets a quota of 60 total requests per minute and a maximum of two concurrent requests
 * Lisa: (NAT IP + portal123 + Device3 ID) Gets a quota of 60 total requests per minute and a maximum of two concurrent requests

-> **Note:** When the requests are made using a non-browser client, the device cookie isn't present.
-In that case, such requests fall under a common quota with the device cookie being null (NAT IP + portal123 + null).
+> **Note:** The device identifier is derived from a cookie (`dt` cookie) that Okta sets in the browser when the first request is made to Okta.
+When the requests are made using a non-browser client, the device cookie isn't present.
+In that case, such requests fall under a common quota with the device identifier being null (NAT IP + portal123 + null).

 #### Client-based isolation for users accessing `/authorize` through a proxy